When you come to Molloy, you stay at Molloy.

 ** Master’s degree in partnership with Fordham University

 In today’s challenging economic environment, students (and their parents) are looking for a great education at an affordable price.
-And there is no better place to start than Molloy, named the #1 Value All-Star in the nation in August 2016 by Money magazine.
-Molloy followed up in July 2017 with a #3 value ranking in the US by Money, showing the College’s continued commitment to its students.
-The rankings were part of Money’s “Best Colleges” issues and highlighted Molloy’s graduation rate, affordability, and high salaries of graduates, to name a few factors.
+And there is no better place to start than Molloy, the only college in the US to be named a top three “value” institution by Money magazine for two consecutive years.
+The rankings are part of Money’s “Best Colleges” issues and highlight Molloy’s graduation rate, affordability, and high salaries of graduates, to name a few factors.
 Additionally, Molloy was recently ranked #10 nationally for “best Catholic universities in the US” (College Values Online).
+For two consecutive years, Molloy’s Business students have earned the highest CPA exam pass rate on all of Long Island.

 Recently our campus underwent significant changes.
-We have two new residence halls that, combined, house more than 250 students.
-These students have already changed the atmosphere and culture of our campus.
+We have two new residence halls, with another scheduled to open in fall 2019.
 Serving as the hub of our new campus is the Public Square, our new student center.
-Housed in the student center is the Madison Theatre, which each year hosts a variety of well-known performers from around the world.
-Our most recent addition is a new academic building, the Hagan Center, which houses our School of Nursing.
+Housed in the student center is the Madison Theatre, which hosts a variety of well-known performers from around the world each year.
+Our most recent addition is a new academic building, the Hagan Center, which houses our nationally ranked School of Nursing.
+Additionally, we also added the Manhattan Center, the new home of the Molloy/CAP21 Theatre Arts program.

 We have expanded our International Education program, where students travel and study abroad in Australia, Belgium, India, Italy, France, Spain, Japan, and Thailand, to name a few locations.
 By immersing themselves in another culture, students gain knowledge while learning acceptance and understanding.